Data-Advantage/vibestack/step3-configure/source/integration-details.md

 }
 ```

+### Helper Functions

-You can use streamText on its own or in combination with AI SDK UI and AI SDK RSC.
-The result object contains several helper functions to make the integration into AI SDK UI easier:
+The result object contains several helper functions to make integration easier:

-`result.toDataStreamResponse()`: Creates a data stream HTTP response (with tool calls etc.) that can be used in a Next.js App Router API route.
+- `result.toDataStreamResponse()`: Creates a data stream HTTP response (with tool calls etc.) for Next.js App Router API routes.
-`result.pipeDataStreamToResponse()`: Writes data stream delta output to a Node.js response-like object.
+- `result.pipeDataStreamToResponse()`: Writes data stream delta output to a Node.js response-like object.
-`result.toTextStreamResponse()`: Creates a simple text stream HTTP response.
+- `result.toTextStreamResponse()`: Creates a simple text stream HTTP response.
-`result.pipeTextStreamToResponse()`: Writes text delta output to a Node.js response-like object.
+- `result.pipeTextStreamToResponse()`: Writes text delta output to a Node.js response-like object.

-`streamText` is using backpressure and only generates tokens as they are requested.
-You need to consume the stream in order for it to finish.
+**Note:** `streamText` uses backpressure and only generates tokens as requested.
+You must consume the stream for it to finish.

+### Result Promises

-It also provides several promises that resolve when the stream is finished:
+Several promises resolve when the stream is finished:

-`result.text`: The generated text.
+- `result.text`: The generated text.
-`result.reasoning`: The reasoning text of the model (only available for some models).
+- `result.reasoning`: The reasoning text of the model (only available for some models).
-`result.sources`: Sources that have been used as input to generate the response (only available for some models).
+- `result.sources`: Sources used as input to generate the response (only available for some models).
-`result.finishReason`: The reason the model finished generating text.
+- `result.finishReason`: The reason the model finished generating text.
-`result.usage`: The usage of the model during text generation.
+- `result.usage`: The usage of the model during text generation.

+### Callback Examples

-Using the `onError` callback:
+#### Using the `onError` callback:

 ```typescript
 import { streamText } from 'ai';